FAQ’s

 When can I apply for Medicare?

 You can apply for Medicare during your Initial Enrollment Period (IEP).
 The IEP is the seven months surrounding your 65th birthday.
 It includes the three months before you turn 65, the month you turn 65, and the three months after.
 If you have current employer insurance, you can also sign up while you are still working and for up to eight months after you stop working or you lose your coverage.
 This is window of time is called the Part B Special Enrollment Period (SEP).
+If you do not enroll during these times, you can enroll during the General Enrollment Period (GEP), which is January 1 through March 31 of every year.
+Your coverage will start July 1 of the year you enroll.
+You may face a late enrollment penalty if you were eligible for Part B before you enrolled during the GEP.
+If you have been receiving Social Security Disability Insurance (SSDI) for 24 months, then you are automatically enrolled in Medicare in the 25th month you receive SSDI.

 Do I receive a notice about Medicare when I turn 65?